• Features

 The Constant Contact Lite plan is an entry-level option designed for those who don’t require extensive marketing automation.

-This plan is ideal for individuals or small businesses looking to maximize their email marketing efforts without advanced features like SMS marketing or complex automation.
+This plan is ideal for individual entrepreneurs or small businesses that want to maximize their email marketing efforts without having to deal with advanced features like SMS marketing or complex automation.

 After all, it provides a solid foundation for effective email marketing campaigns.
 The plan offers access to enough tools to create professional-looking emails and track basic performance metrics.